-London-based MUSO is one of these outfits.
-The company has been around for a few years already and has evolved into one of the most active senders of DMCA requests to Google.
+London-based MUSO has been around for a few years already and has evolved into one of the most active senders of DMCA requests to Google.

 Earlier this month MUSO broke the one million URL barrier in respect of their DMCA takedown requests, while charging their clients between 8 and 24 cents per link.
 However, the company has bigger plans and is developing a new technology to convert pirates into paying customers.